FOR THE COMMUNITY, BY THE COMMUNITY

 VICE CHAIR

-Judi joined the Hospice Whitby Board in 2015.
+Judi Longfield joined the Hospice Whitby Board in 2015.

-Judi’s passion for hospice and palliative care stems from her personal experience in navigating the challenges of securing appropriate care for both her mother and father in their final months.
+Judi’s passion for hospice stems from her personal experience navigating the challenges of securing appropriate care for loved ones in their final months.

 Jim Wallace